-- If any other data field is incorrect, a corrected NEWT report should be sent.: - If an incorrect REUU report is made and the mistake discovered in time to correct it before the reporting deadline (the end of S+1), a CORR report should not be used to make the correction.
-Instead, a corrected {REUU report should be submitted (see Guidelines, p.18, para.75). - If an incorrect REUU report is discovered after the reporting deadline: - where only one party needs to make a correction, a "back-dated" CORR report should be used: - where both parties need to make the same correction, a "back-dated" corrected REUU report is required.
+- If any other data field is incorrect: - If an incorrect REUU report is made and the mistake discovered in time to correct it before the reporting deadline (the end of S+1), a CORR report should not be used to make the correction.
+Instead, a corrected REUU report should be submitted (see Guidelines, p.18, para.75). - If an incorrect REUU report is discovered after the reporting deadline: - where only one party needs to make a correction, a "back-dated" CORR report should be used: - where both parties need to make the same correction, a "back-dated" corrected REUU report is required.